 Determine the Part of Speech: Before writing "look out" or "lookout," identify the intended function of the phrase.
 If you are using it as a verb phrase to express an action of warning or caution, use the two-word form "look out."
 If you are using it as a noun to refer to a person or place designated for observation, use the one-word form "lookout."

-For example, if you want to warn someone about a slippery floor, you would say, "Look out!
+Here's one way to look at it: if you want to warn someone about a slippery floor, you would say, "Look out!
 The floor is wet."
 Here, "look out" is a verb phrase urging caution.
-In contrast, if you are referring to a fire tower in a national park, you would say, "The forest ranger works at the fire lookout."
-Here, "lookout" is a noun denoting a place for observation.
+On the flip side, in contrast, if you are referring to a fire tower in a national park, you would say, "The forest ranger works at the fire lookout. " Here, "lookout" is a noun denoting a place for observation.

 -